How to Install Chrome Browser on Ubuntu [CMD & GUI]

 • Through the graphical environment (GUI)

-Method 1: Install Google Chrome on Ubuntu using the terminal interface
+Method 1: Install Google Chrome on Linux using the terminal

 Press the Ctrl+Alt+t keys on the keyboard simultaneously to enter the command line environment.